Below is a succinct breakdown of the parameters used in the create-tx API endpoint. Detailed descriptions and usage examples are

 |---|

-dstChainOrderAuthorityAddress | 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045 | Can patch/cancel order on destination chain.
+dstChainOrderAuthorityAddress | 0xd8dA...ABCD or 862oLANN... | Can cancel order on destination chain.
 Must be controlled by the user. |

-dstChainTokenOutRecipient | 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045 | Recipient of funds on destination chain after fulfillment.
+dstChainTokenOutRecipient | 0xd8dA...ABCD or 862oLANN... | Recipient of funds on destination chain after fulfillment.
 Typically the user’s address. |

 Affiliate Fee Parameters